5 min read

 6 min read

 COVID-19 has fundamentally changed health systems’, providers’, and patients’ relationships with telehealth and telemedicine.
-Prior to the raft of shutdowns and social distancing that began in February/March of 2020, the sector had historically struggled with low adoption rates.
+Before the raft of shutdowns and social distancing began in February/March of 2020, the sector had historically struggled with low adoption rates.

-According to FAIR Health, an independent nonprofit that analyzes one of the most extensive repositories of health plan data in the country, only .17% of medical claims in March 2019 were telehealth related.
-By March 2020, however, 7.52% of claims were related to telehealth.
-This increase – over 1,000% in one year – indicates that healthcare services providers forced themselves to adapt to meet their patients’ needs and provide sufficient revenue to survive the widespread prohibitions on elective procedures and non-essential in-person care.
+According to FAIR Health, an independent nonprofit that analyzes one of the most extensive repositories of health plan data in the country, only .17% of medical claims in March 2019 were telehealth-related.
+By March 2020, however, 7.52% of shares were related to telehealth.
+This increase – over 1,000% in one year – indicates that healthcare services providers forced themselves to adapt to meet their patient’s needs and provide sufficient revenue to survive the widespread prohibitions on elective procedures and non-essential in-person care.

 Telehealth usage was further encouraged by federal agencies and policymakers.
 The Center for Medicare & Medicaid Services (CMS), for instance, temporarily increased the number of services covered through telemedicine.
-Platforms such as Skype and Facetime were also allowed due to a temporary relaxation of stringent HIPAA security requirements.
+In addition, platforms such as Skype and Facetime were also allowed due to a temporary relaxation of stringent HIPAA security requirements.

-Illustrating the rapid adoption, the Primary Care Collaborative (PCC) surveyed providers the week of March 22 and 60% of survey respondents worked at practices with no telehealth options.
-The following week that number was down to 39%.
-What’s more interesting is that in both surveys, a significant number of respondents stated their intention to keep telemedicine as an option after the pandemic subsides.
+Illustrating the rapid adoption, the Primary Care Collaborative (PCC) surveyed providers the week of March 22, and 60% of survey respondents worked at practices with no telehealth options.
+However, the following week that number was down to 39%.
+What’s more interesting is that in both surveys, many respondents stated their intention to keep telemedicine as an option after the pandemic subsides.

 According to AlphaSense data, corporate leaders and research analysts alike rapidly turned their attention to digital health in early 2020, evidenced by a sharp increase in mentions of telehealth and related terms.
-In fact, more mentions of terms encompassing telehealth and telemedicine were logged in the first six months of 2020 than in all of 2019.
+Moreover, more words of terms encompassing telehealth and telemedicine were logged in the first six months of 2020 than in 2019.

 - Remote medication management